Arielwithoutoven/MusicProjects/README.md

-# MusicProjects
+# Music Projects
-Store projects provided by me and others
+Store projects composed by me or others.

+# Notes
+Commercial use is not allowed.